thorvg/thorvg/README.md

 ThorVG supports SVG (Scalable Vector Graphics) rendering through its own SVG interpreter.
 It satisfies the [SVG Tiny Specification](https://www.w3.org/TR/SVGTiny12/) in order to keep it lightweight, so it can be used in embeded systems, as an example.
-Among the yet unsupported SVG specs are the following features:
+Among the SVG Tiny specs, unsupported features in the ThorVG are the following:

  - CSS Styles
  - Filters